Lufalot/Lufalot/README.md

 - 👋 Hi, I’m @Lufalot
-- 🌱 I’m currently learning HTML, CSS & JS.
+- 🌱 I’m currently learning JavaScript, React, HTML & CSS.
 Enrolled in Full-Stack Engineer at Codecademy and DEVinHouse at Senai.
 - 👀 I’m looking to collaborate on opensource projects.

 <!---